-The environmental data presented in Section 6.4.3 - Group Operations covers the Group as defined in Section 6.6.1 - Scope and correspondence table.
-These companies account for 91.8% of employees fully consolidated in the financial statements.
+The environmental data presented in Section 6.4.3 - Group Operations covers the Group as defined in Section 6.6.1 - Scope

 6.6.3.1.
 Scope of data collection

 Data was collected on a target scope including all active Group sites with more than 30 employees for all the reporting indicators.
 This target scope accounts for 84.1% of employees (as of December 31, 2019) of legal entities fully consolidated in the financial statements.